TomasVotruba/tomasvotruba.com/packages/blog/config/data/2017/2017-08-14-how-to-apply-nette-coding-standard-in-your-project.md

 This packages requires PHP 7.1 to run as the rest of the Nette (mostly current `master` or `3.0`).

-If you still don't know why should you **join [Symfony, Nette, Doctrine, Zend or Sylius](https://gophp71.org)**, you can read [this post](/blog/2017/06/05/go-php-71/#why-go-right-to-php-7-1) or wait a bit longer.
+If you still don't know why should you **join Symfony, Nette, Doctrine, Zend or Sylius.
+You can read [this post](/blog/2017/06/05/go-php-71/#why-go-right-to-php-7-1) or wait a bit longer.
 It's up to you.

 ## Setup Your Project